Logo

 Writing a Request For Proposal

-Writing a Request For Proposal (RFP) can be as simple as asking Roofing Contractors to provide a proposal for installing a new roof on your house.
+a new roof on your house that matches what is existing.
 However, just asking for bids without any directions guarantees that comparing the proposals will be difficult or impossible.
 The proposals will be like comparing apples to oranges or worse.

 Properly writing the Request For Proposal (RFP) puts the Property Owner in control rather than the Roofing Contractor.
+This is very important to keep you in charge of all aspects of the Roof Installation as it should be, after all it is your roof.

 This is something a Property Owner can do themselves, but it does take a lot of time and thought to properly write a RFP, asking the right questions, properly detailing the scope of the job, knowing what information to include in the RFP to get the desired results, etc.